-Specifically, such initiatives include the establishment and operation of the "Kangaroom Shiodome" daycare facility located within a business site, a paid childcare leave system within a limited period of two weeks to encourage male employees to take childcare leave, and introduction of the Kangaroo Staff System* for Beauty Consultants (BCs) to take time off from work for childcare.
+Specifically, such initiatives include the establishment and operation of the "Kangaroom Shiodome" daycare facility located within a business site, a paid childcare leave system within a limited period of two weeks to encourage male employees to take childcare leave, and introduction of the Kangaroo Staff System* for Beauty Consultants (BCs) to work shorter hours for childcare.

 Employees' use of leave and shorter working hour systems related to childcare and nursing care is increasing every year.
-As of FY2017, the number of employees who used the childcare leave system/took time off for childcare is as follows: 1,483 employees (including 18 male employees) used the childcare leave (including Short-term paid parental leave), 2,130 employees (including 2 male employees) took time off to care for their children, 37 employees (including 3 male employee) took nursing care leave, and 24 employees (including 2 male employee) took time off for nursing care.
+As of 2017, 1,483 employees (including 18 male employees) used the childcare leave (including short-term paid parental leave), 2,130 employees (including 2 male employees) worked shorter hours to care for their children, 37 employees (including 3 male employees) took nursing care leave, and 24 employees (including 2 male employees) worked shorter hours for nursing care.

-As a result of promoting these reforms, 98% of BCs taking childcare time have revised the way they work, and consequently, they have gained an even greater awareness of career advancement than ever before.
+As a result of promoting these reforms, 98% of BCs working short hours for childcare have revised the way they work, and consequently, they have gained an even greater awareness of career advancement than ever before.

 * Kangaroo Staff System (Japan)

-Shiseido introduced the "Kangaroo Staff System" throughout Japan in 2007 to support evening storefront activities by having temporary workers take the place of BCs engaged in customer service activities so that the BCs could take time off to care for their children.
+Shiseido introduced the "Kangaroo Staff System" throughout Japan in 2007 to support evening storefront activities by having temporary workers take the place of BCs engaged in consumer service activities so that the BCs could work short hours to care for their children.

-Number of Employees Who Used Child Care System in The Domestic Shiseido Group
+Number of Employees Who Used Child Care System in the Shiseido Group in Japan

 Since we are forecasting an increase in the number of employees who will continue working while using child-rearing work hours and nursing care work hours, employees are expected to be more conscious about their work and try to acquire time management, risk management and communication skills to consistently achieve results within their limited time.
 At the same time, managers are expected to exercise their management capabilities to raise motivation while understanding each and every employee's situation.